OmerEfron/friendlines-mobile-app/IMPLEMENTATION_GUIDE.md

 ## Assumptions

-- The Expo project is already initialised in `app/` and boots successfully.
+- The Expo project is already initialised at the repository root and boots successfully.
-- A Git repository is initialised inside `app/` and current code is committed & pushed.
+- A Git repository is initialised and current code is committed & pushed.
 - The typed `apiClient` wrapper is fully implemented and points to the backend.

 ---